DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 | ---     | ---         |
 |<p align="center"> <sub><b><i> Classification report </i></b></sub>  </p> | <p align="center"> <sub><b><i>  Confusion Matrix  </i></b></sub> </p>  |

-The DNA sequence classification of vertebrates, from three different classes is not really a challenge.
-Classification within a same class i.e datasets: Fungi, Insects, is much more challenging.
+- The DNA sequence classification of vertebrates, with three different classes is not really a challenge.
+- Classification within a same class i.e datasets: Fungi, Insects, is much more challenging.
+- We tested other ML models: K Nearest Neighbor(KNN), Random Forest Classifier, Decision Tree with accuracy in the 96-98% range.
+Not as efficient as SVM.
+They are left as an exercise.

 <b>Jupyter Notebooks:</b>